Be Nice

 When niceness meets adversity, it doesn’t retreat.
 It shows its real form: toughness that protects rather than dominates.
 Many boast of being tough as if toughness excludes kindness.
 In truth, niceness is toughness purified — the power to act without losing warmth.

 In the spirit of Dealing with Hard and Weak from Gentle and Strong, niceness resists the hard-weak temptation to fight out of fear.
 It responds with calm strength, steady and humane.
-The nice person may look soft, but try to take advantage of them and you’ll meet quiet resolve.
+The nice person may look soft, but try to take advantage of him, and you’ll meet firm resolve.

 Being nice in a tough way

-Niceness does not mean turning the other cheek automatically.
-As shown in Do Not Turn the Other Cheek…, compassion must serve understanding, not repetition of harm.
+Niceness does not mean automatically turning the other cheek.
+As shown in Do Not Turn the Other Cheek…, Compassion must serve understanding, not repetition of harm.
 True niceness weighs every situation and chooses the response that teaches, not the one that simply endures.

-A nice person can stand their ground firmly, even fiercely, without hatred.
-Their kindness includes clarity.
-They see the whole picture and act from insight, not from fear of disapproval.
+A nice person can stand his ground firmly, even fiercely, without hatred.
+This kindness includes clarity ― seeing the whole picture and acting from insight, not from fear of disapproval.

 Daring when needed